ClimatePartner logo

 ClimatePartner ID: 1693

-Climate project + nature conservationGet to know the project
+Climate project + afforestationGet to know the project

 In October 2018, Storm Vaia caused severe damage across Northern Italy, particularly in Veneto, Trentino-Alto Adige, and the Dolomites.
-With wind speeds exceeding 200 km/h, it uprooted trees on a massive scale, destroying around 6,000 hectares of forest.
+With wind speeds exceeding 200 km/h, it uprooted vast numbers of trees; around 42,000 hectares of forest were damaged.
+Beyond the loss of forest and biodiversity, this also increases the risk of landslides and avalanches.

-This combined project creates double impact: it supports reforestation of the affected forest areas in Veneto and contributes to a certified climate project that reduces global emissions.
+Companies investing in this project support both the planting of climate-resilient trees and a certified international climate project – delivering double the impact.
 For every tonne of CO₂ saved through the contribution to a certified climate project, a financial contribution goes to our partner 4Tree.
-This enables reforestation with climate-resilient mixed tree species – strengthening ecosystems and protecting against future extreme weather events.
+This enables reforestation, strengthening ecosystems and protecting against future extreme weather events.

 Currently, the reforestation initiative is combined with a certified cookstove project in Kenya (climatepartner.com/1209).
 Improved cookstoves reduce smoke, improving indoor air quality and protecting the health of women and children.